Raymond Tooth: List of celebrity clients

 Originally, the divorce between Roman and Irina Abramovich was believed to have the potential to be the largest divorce settlement in history, with Irina requesting half of Roman's £18 billion fortune.
 Ultimately, Irina and Roman settled out of court for £155 million.

-Personal life

-Nearly 30 years after his first divorce, Raymond Tooth's most recent marriage to Debbie Dove fell apart in 2008.
-The two met while Tooth was representing her in a previous divorce case.
-In his own divorce case, Tooth hired another prominent UK divorce lawyer, Fiona Shackleton.

 Horse racing

 In addition to being a famous celebrity lawyer in the UK, Tooth also spends some of his free time on the racetrack, as he is also a prominent horse owner.
 He has worked with some of the UK's most renowned trainers, such as Nicky Henderson and Richard Hannon, Sr. In the 2008/09 season, Tooth came close to collecting a £1,000,000 bonus put up by WBX for winning the Triple Crown of Hurdling, just missing out when his horse, Punjabi, fell while vying for the lead in the Christmas Hurdle.